fommil/fpmortals/manuscript/complete.md

     signature to `pure` but requires the caller to provide the `F[A => B]`.

-`fpair`, `strengthL` and `strengthR` are here because they are simple examples of reading type signatures, but they are pretty useless in the wild.
-For the remaining typeclasses, we'll skip the niche methods.
+`fpair`, `strengthL` and `strengthR` look pretty useless, but they are useful when we wish to retain some information that would otherwise be lost to scope.

-`Functor` also has some special syntax
+`Functor` has some special syntax:

 {lang="text"}
 ~~~~~~~~